-Spanish Meatballs & Garlicky Greenbeans
+Spanish Meatballs and Garlicky Green Beans

-Have you been watching Spain: On the Road AgainWhen I saw Mario Batalli with Gwynneth Paltrow in the recent issue of Food & Wine, I thought, huh.
-Okay.
-And then I looked at the recipes since that’s what life is all about, right?
+When I saw Mario Batalli with Gwynneth Paltrow in the September ’08 issue of Food & Wine, I thought, “Hmm…interesting,” only briefly wondering what the two had in common, then continued on to scan the recipes since that’s what life is all about, right?
 All that olive oil and garlic…potatoes and rice.
+I love Spanish food.
+But I missed the point the article was making about the connection between the two celebrities — the premier of a 13-part series called Spain…On the Road Again.

 3 T olive oil